htdebeer/paru/documentation/usage.md

 The various [command-line options of pandoc](http://pandoc.org/README.html#options) map to methods on this newly created instance.
-For example, to convert from markdown to pdf using the lualatex engine, you call the `from`, `to`, and `latex_engine` to configure the converter.
+When you want to use a pandoc command-line option that contains dashes, replace all dashes with an underscore to get the corresponding paru method.
+For example, the pandoc command-line option `--latex-engine` becomes the paru method `latex_engine`.
+Knowing this convention, you can convert from markdown to pdf using the lualatex engine by calling the `from`, `to`, and `latex_engine` methods to configure the converter.
 There is a convenience `configure` method that takes a block to configure multiple options at once:

 ~~~ {.ruby}